1971 Tour de France: Alps and transition

-In the opening 12 km of stage 11, the race began the steep Alpine second-category climb of Côte de Laffrey, known locally as 'the ramp'.
-An attack early on the climb by Agostinho was joined by a group of Ocaña, Van Impe, Gösta Pettersson and Zoetemelk.
+In the opening 12 km of stage 11, the race began with the steep Alpine second-category climb of Côte de Laffrey, known locally as 'the ramp'.
+An attack early on the climb by Agostinho was joined by a group of Ocaña, Van Impe, Gösta Pettersson, and Zoetemelk.
 Merckx, who was suffering with an upset stomach, was two minutes behind the Ocaña-led group at the summit in a second group of chasers accompanied by his teammates.
 The leading group gained a two-minute margin along the consistent terrain of the historic Route Napoléon, with Ocaña dropping his fellow riders on a detour climb over the second-category Col du Noyer with 60 km remaining.
-He then performed a time trial-like solo effort for the remainder of the Napoléon and up to the victory atop the first-category climb to the Orcières-Merlette ski resort.
-Van Impe had too ridden alone since the Noyer and finished nearly six minutes behind Ocaña.
+He then performed a time trial-like solo effort for the remainder of the route and up to victory atop the first-category climb to the Orcières-Merlette ski resort.
+Van Impe had also ridden alone since the Noyer and finished nearly six minutes behind Ocaña.
 Merckx led the group of remaining favourites all the way to the finish, 8:42 minutes in arrears.
 Ocaña took the general classification lead, with Van Impe rising to third, behind Zoetemelk.
 After the stage, Merckx admitted defeat in the overall race to the new leader, but Ocaña was still wary of the former leader.
 Van Impe took the lead of the mountains classification from Zoetemelk.
-Ocaña set such a pace, that 61 cyclists finished outside the original allowed time limit, leaving only 39 in the race.
+Ocaña set such a pace that 61 cyclists finished outside the original allowed time limit, leaving only 39 in the race.
 The time limit was consequently extended such that all but three were allowed to start the next stage.
 De Vlaeminck abandoned the Tour, four days after his crash on stage 7.
 The next day was the second rest of the race, spent at Orcières-Merlette.